 - It eliminates the info-related obstacles that keep you from getting more adoptions.

 A lot of animal shelters don’t have websites.
-And it’s a huge missed opportunity because you can create a free website with absolutely no specialised skills.
+And it’s a huge missed opportunity because you can create a free website with absolutely no specialized skills.

 Yes, you heard right.